Mohammad Akbar Lone

+Early life and education

+Lone is from Sonawari, Bandipora district, Jammu and Kashmir.
+He is the son of Abdul Gani Lone.
+He completed his L.L.B. in 1972 at Aligarh Muslim University.

+Career

-Mohammad Akbar Lone (born 17 February 1947) is an Indian politician who serves the state of Jammu and Kashmir and belongs to the National Conference political party.
-He was elected Speaker of Jammu and Kashmir Legislative Assembly in 2008.
-He was made Cabinet Minister in the Omar Abdullah Government on 15 January 2013 and was given portfolio of Minister in-charge of Higher Education.
+Lone was elected speaker of Jammu and Kashmir Legislative Assembly in 2008.
+He was made cabinet minister in the Omar Abdullah government on 15 January 2013 and was given portfolio of Minister in-charge of Higher Education.

 In 2019, he won the Lok Sabha seat from Baramulla, in a four-cornered contest involving the PDP, BJP, Congress and five other candidates.

 After the Union government revoked the special status of Jammu and Kashmir, he teamed up with fellow Lok Sabha MP, Justice Hasnain Masoodi, to file a write petition in the Supreme Court challenging the constitutionality of the revocation.

+He won the 2014 Jammu and Kashmir Legislative Assembly election representing National Conference from Sonawari Assembly constituency.